-Through best practices, ACC will increase student success by case-management advising in collaboration with faculty mentors.
-The College's QEP strives to improve the environment for student learning and student success by improving the quality of the advising experience for students.
-ACC has integrated our QEP with initiatives across the ACC campus with the goals of:
+Through best practices, ACC will increase student success through case-management advising and faculty mentorship.
+The College's Quality Enhancement Plan (QEP), Success through Engaged Advising (SEA), strives to improve the environment for student learning and student success by improving the quality of the student advising experience.
+ACC has integrated our QEP with initiatives across the entire campus with the goals of:

 - Providing case-managed advising throughout a student's career at ACC.

-- Improving connections with faculty and students through targeted engagement activities.
+- Improving connections between faculty and students through faculty-led, targeted engagement activities.

-- Improving student success through students’ selection of their academic or technical path at the onset of their ACC career and on-going support by advising and faculty.
+- Improving student success through students’ selection of an academic or technical career pathway at the beginning of their ACC career with on-going support by advising staff and faculty.

 Historically, academic advising has been responsive to students on an on-call basis.
-ACC is evolving and recognized ongoing issues with various aspects of the advising process and is moving to a holistic approach to advising, encompassing all aspects of the student experience.
+ACC has identified areas of improvement needed within the advising process and is moving to a holistic advising approach, encompassing all aspects of the student experience.
 Our QEP maintains the primary advising role with our advising staff at entry.
-As they designate their major, students will be encouraged to “Find their Path” by engaging with career services and the Career Coach assessment in tandem with their first advising appointment.
-From the major designation, students are assigned a specific pathway advisor who is partnered with the same pathway faculty mentor.
+As students designate their career pathway (major), Pathways Success Coaches will encourage them to engage with career services through ACC’s Career Coach tool and complete all enrollment steps before their first advising appointment.
+From the major designation, students are assigned a specific career pathway advisor who is partnered with an appropriate career pathway faculty mentor.
 The student will be supported by this team as they complete coursework.
-Advisors have specific touchpoints with their assigned students while faculty mentors facilitate meaningful experiences that align with the pathway the student has chosen.
+Advisors have specific touch points with their assigned students while faculty mentors facilitate meaningful recruitment experiences that align with the career pathway the student has chosen.
 These intentional interactions will support improved connections while improving student success for all ACC students.